 Mid-Coast Region Medical Director

 Timothy Pieh, MD

 Kennebec Valley Region Medical Director

-Dr. Pieh is a board certified EMS, Emergency Medicine, and Family Medicine physician.
-He is the medical director of emergency medicine at MaineGeneral Medical Center, Kennebec Valley EMS Region, and Augusta Fire Department.
+Dr. Pieh is a board certified EMS physician.
+He is the assistant medical director of emergency medicine at MaineGeneral Medical Center, and the medical director for the Kennebec Valley EMS Region, and Augusta Fire Department.
 He has worked in EMS since 1992 starting as a basic EMT, obtaining his initial training at Northeastern University in Boston, and later became an EMT-Intermediate.
-He has worked at multiple services of varying size throughout Maine, Vermont, North Carolina Outward Bound SAR, and Duke University EMS.
+He has worked at multiple services of varying size throughout Maine, Vermont, and North Carolina including North Carolina Outward Bound SAR and Duke University EMS.
 He continues to dedicate his time to EMS and his local community as an active member of Belgrade and Rome Rescues.

 Michael Bohanske, MD